Rainlabuw/ML-based-optimal-control/README.md

 ## Roadmap
 Please look out for these updates in coming days:

-1. updating the vehicle's controller.
-2. successive convexification for path planning.
+1. debugging successive convexification for path planning.
 3. using Bayesian NN to predict accuracy of the estimates.